-In accordance with Statement 34, the Consolidated Statement of Cash Flows (Statement of Cash Flows) is presented using the direct method.
+In accordance with GASB Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments" (Statement 34), the Consolidated Statement of Cash Flows (Statement of Cash Flows) is presented using the direct method.
 For reporting cash flows, highly liquid investments purchased with a maturity of three months or less are considered to be cash equivalents except for securities lending investments, as discussed in Note 4, "Special Funds and Supplemental Power Account - Securities Lending."
-For the years ended December 31, 2018 and 2017, cash and cash equivalents totaled \$1.4 billion and \$2.0 billion, respectively.
+For the years ended December 31, 2019 and 2018, cash and cash equivalents totaled \$1.6 billion and \$1.4 billion, respectively.
 Amounts presented in the Statement of Cash Flows for property additions are net of changes in the related liability accounts payable.
-For the years ended December 31, 2018 and 2017, such changes were \$(15.4) million and \$94.5 million, respectively.
+For the years ended December 31, 2019 and 2018, such changes were \$(41.7) million and \$(15.4) million, respectively.